sapporo-wes/sapporo-service/README.md

 ### Operating Mode

-There are two startup modes in SAPPORO.
+There are two startup modes in sapporo-service.

 - Standard WES mode (Default)
 - Execute only registered workflows mode